 ENGL 432 - Studies in the English Language (4)

-Students explore the English language with regard to its phonology, morphology, syntax and vocabulary; historical developments and variations; personal, social and communicative purposes; and language acquisition.
+Students explore the English language with regard to its phonology, morphology, syntax and vocabulary; historical developments and variations; personal, social, and communicative purposes; and language acquisition.
 The course may be repeated for credit with a change in content.

-Prerequisite: ENGL 202 or consent of department chair.
+Prerequisite: ENGL 200 or ENGL 201, or consent of department chair.

 Offered: As needed.

-ENGL 433 - Modern English Grammar (4)

-The structure of modern English is examined: its phonology, morphology, and syntax; its personal, social, and communicative purposes; its historical development and variations; and language acquisition.

-Prerequisite: ENGL 202.

-Offered: As needed.

 ENGL 450 - Advanced Topics in English (4)

 Advanced topics courses vary in content and are not offered on a regular basis.
 For details, check the departmental course descriptions published each semester.
 The course may be repeated for credit with a change in content.

-Prerequisite: ENGL 202.
+Prerequisite: ENGL 200 or ENGL 201.

 Offered: As needed.